 What are the different saliva collection methods recommended by Salimetrics?

 Samples can be collected by passive drool (considered the gold-standard sample), or with the use of a swab.
 Passive drool collected samples can be used to test any analyte, while saliva collected using swabs will only work for some analytes.
-We recommend you check our website to determine which analytes have been validated for measuring your analyte of interest and be aware that not all swabs are the same.
+We recommend you check our website to determine which analytes have been validated for measuring your analyte of interest.
+It’s important to be aware that not all swabs are the same.
 Other manufacturers of oral swabs may not validate their swabs for analytes in saliva, and making the assumption that if it worked for one analyte, it would work for all is erroneous.

 The recommendation of collection devices is also dependent on which analytes are to be measured now (and in the future); whether the research participant is an infant, child, adult, elderly, or an animal; and whether the participant is capable of following simple instructions.
 In general, unstimulated, whole saliva collected by passive drool into high-quality polypropylene vials (cryovials) is the preferred method.
 The Saliva Collection Aid (SCA) facilitates this process.
 When passive drool is not a feasible option, then Salimetrics has designed a range of swab based tools to absorb sample based on age of the study participant.
 Salimetrics swab materials have been extensively tested so that the effects on Salimetrics assays are very well documented.